D3Ext/go-recon/README.md

 # Introduction

-This project started as various Golang scripts to automatically perform tedious processes while performing external recon, between another bunch of things.
-Over the time I polished the scripts and finally decided to create much more versatile tools, in this way I would also learn to use Golang channels and concurrency.
+This project started as some Golang scripts to automatically perform tedious processes while performing external recon, between another bunch of things.
+Over the time I reworked the scripts and finally decided to create much more versatile tools, in this way I would also learn to use Golang channels and concurrency.

 This toolkit provides tools for different purposes (enum and exploitation) while performing external recon.
+I also have to say that this project is not perfect and most of the available features are designed for bug bounty and that is why, for example, some tools only check the presence of vulnerabilities but does not exploit them.
 Most functions are also available and can be used through the official package API for your own tools.
 Feel free to contribute by reporting issues or discussing ideas.

 # General Features